apecloud/kubeblocks/docs/developer_docs/fault_injection/gcp-fault.md

 ### Restart

-Chaos Mesh inject an `instance-restart` fault into the specified GCP instance so that this instance will be restarted.
+The command below injects an `node-restart` fault into the specified GCP instance so that this instance will be restarted.

 ```bash
 kbcli fault node restart [node1] [node2] -c=gcp --region=us-central1-c